Lectures, Signings, and Classes

 25 March – “Cooking and Dining in Victorian Southern California” at Rancho Los Cerritos Historic Site, Long Beach CA, 10 AM

 18 April – “Food, Drink, and Manners at Shakespeare’s Table” at the Claremont Public Library, Claremont CA, 6:30 PM

-11 August – “How Prohibition Changed America” at Society of Wine Educators Conference, Portland OR.
-(Exact time TBA)
+11 August – “How Prohibition Changed America” at Society of Wine Educators Conference, Portland OR. (time TBA)

 08 October – “Drinking With Jane Austen” at Jane Austen Society of North America General Meeting, Newport Beach, CA.

 27 October – Manhattan Beach Senior Council talk – topic TBA

 16 January – “From Tubes and Cubes to Space Espresso” for Culinary Historians of San Diego, Neil Morgan Auditorium, San Diego, 10:30 AM.